verdaux/BookNotes/Phrases/Impressors 12.md

 - [ ] Men with postive conduct allegations.
 - [ ] She like; does this man look like he can survive any type of night with me?
 - [ ] The river doesn't race to be an ocean, it already belongs.
+- [ ] Felt like someone slapped me so hard to open my eyes.